gregorybesson/ai-planning/heuristic_analysis.md

 | astar_search with h_pg_levelsum          |  **86**       | **88**     | **841**   | **9**       | 230.865     |

 ## Optimal plan

+The heuristic a* with ignore preconditions is the one providing the optimal plan
 ```
 Load(C1, P1, SFO)
 Fly(P1, SFO, JFK)